Gbury/dolmen/README.md

 ## Documentation

-Online documentation for the dev version can be found at <http://gbury.github.io/dolmen>.
+Online documentation can be found at <http://gbury.github.io/dolmen>.
 There is also [a tutorial](https://github.com/Gbury/dolmen/tree/master/doc/tuto.md).

-## Build
+## Build & Install

 With opam: